This article covers:

 Here is what the student will see first:

-After the condition is met, a new Learning Object will be Revealed, which will look like this:
+After the condition is met, such as clicking on "Assignment #2" in this case, a new Learning Object will be Revealed, which will look like this:

 NOTE: Instructors will ALWAYS only see the original ‘state’ of the object when the course was created and will only see Condition ‘tags’ on objects, rather than full overlays.
 If there is an object that is Locked, the Instructor will NOT ever see the object as Unlocked as students interact with the object.